 Edge Hold: A step below magnetraction for sure.
 The mellow mag has no grab in powder or soft snow which this board excels in and it holds pretty well in hard conditions.
 I wouldn’t call it an ice specialist though.
 It’s the kind of edge hold that I really like because it performs well in just about any condition the average rider wants to ride.

-Powder: Every Jones board knows the importance of easy float in powder and the more powder days I get with this directional twin the more I appreciate it.
-I’d say my only complaint with the Mtn Twin is the turn initiation is kind of middle ground in tighter tree situations.
+Powder: Every Jones board knows the importance of easy float in powder and the more powder days I get the more I appreciate the Jones Mountain Twin.
+I’d say my only complaint with the Mtn Twin is the turn initiation is not that fast in tighter tree situations.
 I’d love to see them make it a little faster edge to edge.
-Other than that this floats almost as well or almost as well as many dedicated powder boards.
+Other than that the Jones Mountain Twin floats almost as well or almost as well as many dedicated powder boards.
 It stays above the snow well even when it’s centered.
-Its the kind of board that floats centered better than many set back boards thanks to the directional rocker.
-If it’s set all the way back it’s got some serious float.
-I’d say this is a stand out when it comes to powder riding compared to most all mountain boards out there.
+It’s -20mm set back on the effective edge but more like -38 mm (1.5″) set back on the board.
+That combined with the directional rocker and larger nose it floats really easy when set all the way back.
+So when set all the way back with an approximately 22.75″ stance width I’m 3.5″ back on board which is pretty far.
+This is a stand out when it comes to powder riding compared to most all mountain boards out there.

 Carving: It’s not a dedicated carver but it’s got some good qualities.
 The extra rocker in the nose takes away some camber from the profile that could of made it a better carver but then you sacrifice some float in powder.
 Again it’s all about compromising with a one quiver board and I think most prefer the extra float in powder.
 I’m probably in the minority by saying that I’d like to see the camber extended a bit to lock in and spring out of the turn better.
 I love that it has more camber than the older Nidecker made model but over the years of riding this board I’m kind of wanting a little more these days.
 So basically it’s got about as good carving ability as you can get for the amount of float you get in powder.
 With a strong lean I can lay a driving carve back up hill and have fun doing it.
 I’ve found that carving is better with the Twin when you set back the stance so it’s centered over the set back camber so if you don’t ride switch much set it back a bit.